2023–24 Liga Guate

-The 2023–24 Liga Guate, also known as Liga Guate Banrural for sponsorship reasons, was the 71st season of the Liga Nacional de Guatemala, the top-flight football league in Guatemala.
-The season began on 28 July 2023, when the Apertura 2023 tournament started, and ended on 19 May 2024 with the Clausura 2024 tournament second leg final.
+The 2023–24 Liga Guate, also known as Liga Guate Banrural for sponsorship reasons, was the 71st professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2023 Apertura and the 2024 Clausura—each in an identical format and each contested by the same 12 teams.

 Competition format

 Same as previous years, the season was divided into two short tournaments: Torneo Apertura (opening) and Torneo Clausura (closing), each of which crowning its own champion.
 In May 2023, President of the Liga Nacional Rodolfo Puertas announced a change in the competition format for the 2023–24 season in order to reduce the number of games to be played, adopting one similar to that implemented in the 2020–21 season during the COVID-19 pandemic.
 The new format was approved on 13 June 2023 during the Ordinary Assembly of the Liga Nacional with the Apertura and Clausura tournaments being played under the same format consisting of a Classification phase, which was now played with two groups of 6 teams, and a Final phase, which remained unchanged.

 The classification phase consisted of two groups of 6 teams each, which were formed based on the position of the teams in the cumulative table of the previous season, with the teams placed in odd position plus one promoted team in group A and the teams placed in even position plus the other promoted team in group B: